beeware/briefcase/docs/how-to/contribute/code.rst

 ------------------------------------------------

-By default ``tox -e py`` will run using whatever interpreter resolves as ``python3`` on your machine.
-If you have multiple Python versions installed, and want to test a specific Python version, you can specify a specific python version to use.
+By default ``tox -e py`` will run using whatever interpreter resolves as ``python`` on your machine.
+If you have multiple Python versions installed, and want to test a specific Python version from the versions you have installed, you can specify a specific Python version to use.
 For example, to run the test suite on Python 3.10, run:

 .. tabs::